 Fish and marine mammals are important resources in open ocean and nearshore coastal areas.
+Commercial and sport fishing are jointly managed by the federal government and individual states.
 Many laws and regulations guide the management of these resources by federal agencies.